 Hey, have you heard this joke?: How did the hipster burn his mouth? …He ate pizza before it was cool!
 Or how about this one: How many hipsters does it take to screw in a light bulb? …Some obscure number you’ve probably never heard of.
 Oh, one more: What did one hipster say to the other? …Wait, you mean you don’t know???

 Yeah, here’s the thing.
 Those jokes are fucking terrible.
-They’re just predictable and hacky and in 2014, they rank somewhere on the comedy scale between Gagnam Style parodies and quoting Anchorman.
+They’re just predictable and hacky and in 2014, they rank somewhere on the comedy scale between Gangnam Style parodies and quoting Anchorman.
 Calling someone a hipster as the punchline of a joke is slightly lazier than doing a Borat impression and just a bit more obnoxious than making a Harlem Shake video.
 It’s lame, it’s not clever, and it needs to die.
 Immediately.

 Here's where we're at with this: An endless sea of hipster memes.

-Now, you yourself will likely read this article and share it on Twitter or Facebook with your own clever brand of snarky commentary like, “Oh look, a VICE writer hates the word ‘hipster.’
+Now, you yourself will likely read this article and share it on Twitter or Facebook with your own clever brand of snarky commentary like, “Oh look, a Vice writer hates the word ‘hipster.’
 How ironic.”
 (Just kidding, you will absolutely not read it.
 You will just see the headline and blindly share it as a means of pushing your own hilarious and unique criticism of things you disagree with, as is your inalienable right as a member of the internet.
-Way to increase that personal brand, you semi-anonymous maven of the internet, you!)
+Way to increase that personal brand, you semi-anonymous maven of the interwebs, you!)

 So before I’m forever branded as the public attorney in the case of hipsters v. the rest of the world, let me be clear about this: I am not — at all — defending hipsters or hipster culture of any kind.
 In fact, I’m on board with pretty much any hatred or prejudice against groups of people based on their eyeroll-worthy cultural or fashion choices.
 Find me some schmuck with a Skrillex haircut or wearing those stupid harem pants that make you look like you crapped yourself and I will relentlessly mock that person all day without repeating myself.
 If said schmuck is doing both simultaneously, I’d better clear my weekend.

 The problem is that we’ve lumped too many subcultures and stereotypes into the definition of the hipster.
 As a result, the word, as an insult, has become completely meaningless.
 For example, those dorks who dress like it’s 1932 and wear suspenders and buy handlebar mustache wax, those people are defined as hipsters.
-Young liberals who listen to 6 Music and write their screenplays in Starbucks, they are hipsters too.
+Young liberals who listen to NPR and write their screenplays in Starbucks, they are hipsters too.
 So are white kids who listen to hip-hop.
-Bearded dudes in flannel shirts, girls in rompers with birds on them, people who shop at Urban Outfitters, people with black-framed glasses, rockabilly couples, Prius drivers, bike-riders, Pitchfork readers, vintage store regulars, vinyl collectors, folk rockers, art school students, trust fund kids, vegans, ex-punks, anyone between the ages of 22 and 35, and any of the 2.6 million people who live in Brooklyn.
+Bearded dudes in flannel shirts, girls in rompers with birds on them, people who shop at Urban Outfitters, people with black-framed glasses, rockabilly couples, Prius drivers, bike-riders, Pitchfork readers, thrift store regulars, vinyl collectors, folk rockers, art school students, trust fund kids, vegans, ex-punks, anyone between the ages of 22 and 35, and any of the 2.6 million people who live in Brooklyn.
 All hipsters, apparently.
 If everyone is a hipster, then no one is a hipster.

 Hipsters, as portrayed in a movie I didn't see.